justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-setup-multinode-wordpress-on-dreamcompute-with-ansible.rst

 * ``stack_size`` is the variable that defines how many servers to use for your site.
 The number of webservers you have is stack_size-2.
-* ``flavor_name`` is the flavor of server to use for the servers, change this to whatver server flavor you want.
+* ``flavor_name`` is the flavor of server to use for the servers, change this to whatever server flavor you want.
 * ``volume_size`` is the size of the volume to put your MySQL database on.
 A bigger site with more data will need a bigger volume.
 * ``wp_theme`` is the WordPress theme to use with the site.